-12.1 Faculty members are expected to observe in all actions the highest standards of ethics consistent with the State of Washington statutes, the regulations of the Executive Ethics Board and its advisory opinions, and all policies of the University Board of Trustees.
-Faculty have a duty to comply with the Faculty Code of Ethics found in Appendix E of the Faculty Handbook.

-12.2 Faculty members are expected to avoid "conflict of interest" and "conflict of commitment" as defined below:

-- 12.2.1 A conflict of interest is any conflict between the private interests of the faculty and the public interests of the university including conflicts of interest specified under Washington statutes. - 12.2.2 A conflict of commitment is any activity which interferes with the full performance of the faculty's professional or institutional responsibilities or obligations.

-12.3 The following policies are incorporated into the collective bargaining agreement by reference:

-- 12.3.1 The University Policy on Financial Disclosure for Externally Funded Projects [POL-U5400.20, as revised from time to time]; - 12.3.2.
-The University Policy on Consulting and Other Compensated Professional Activities [Section B of Faculty Handbook];
+- 12.1 Faculty members are expected to observe in all actions the highest standards of ethics consistent with the State of Washington statutes, the regulations of the Executive Ethics Board and its advisory opinions, and all policies of the University Board of Trustees.
+Faculty have a duty to comply with the Faculty Code of Ethics found in Appendix E of the Faculty Handbook. - 12.2 Faculty members are expected to avoid "conflict of interest" and "conflict of commitment" as defined below: - 12.2.1 A conflict of interest is any conflict between the private interests of the faculty and the public interests of the university including conflicts of interest specified under Washington statutes. - 12.2.2 A conflict of commitment is any activity which interferes with the full performance of the faculty's professional or institutional responsibilities or obligations. - 12.3 The following policies are incorporated into the collective bargaining agreement by reference: - 12.3.1 The University Policy on Financial Disclosure for Externally Funded Projects [POL-U5400.20, as revised from time to time]; - 12.3.2.
+The University Policy on Compensated Professional Activities [POL-U2100.04, as revised from time to time]; - 12.3.3 The University Policy on Outside Work [POL-U1500.09, as revised from time to time];

-- 12.3.3.
-The Policies Governing Procedures for the Use of Animals in Research and Teaching at Western Washington University, as revised from time to time; - 12.3.4.
+- 12.3.4.
+The Policies Governing Procedures for the Use of Animals in Research and Teaching at Western Washington University, as revised from time to time; - 12.3.5.
 Policies & Procedures for the Review of Research Involving Human Subjects [Appendix 9 of the Faculty Handbook]. - 12.4 Faculty shall not engage in misconduct in research and scholarship, defined as: - 12.4.1 The intentional fabrication or falsification of data, research procedures, or data analysis; plagiarism; or other fraudulent activities in proposing, conducting, reporting, or reviewing research. - 12.4.1.1 Fabrication is making up data or results and recording or reporting them. - 12.4.1.2 Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - 12.4.1.3 Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit. - 12.4.2.
 The willful failure to comply with federal, state, or University requirements a) for protecting researchers, human subjects, and the public during research and b) concerning the humane treatment of animals used in research. - 12.4.3.
-The use of research funds, facilities, or staff for unauthorized and/or illegal activities. - 12.4.4 Research misconduct does not include honest errors, honest differences of opinion or differences in interpretation or judgments of data. - 12.4.5 Procedures for handling misconduct under this section are provided in Appendix 6 of the Faculty Handbook.
-Any adjudication or appeal resulting from the process shall follow Sections 19 or 20 of this Agreement.

-12.5 Faculty shall not use the facilities, equipment, or services of the University in connection with any activity creating a conflict of interest.

-12.6 No faculty member shall participate in any University decision which involves the appointment, evaluation, promotion, retention, or dismissal of a family member or a person with whom they have an intimate personal relationship or which might have a direct effect on the condition of employment with the University of a family member or a person with whom they have an intimate personal relationship.
+The use of research funds, facilities, or staff for unauthorized and/or illegal activities - 12.4.4 Research misconduct does not include honest errors, honest differences of opinion or differences in interpretation or judgments of data. - 12.4.5 Procedures for handling misconduct under this section are provided in Appendix 6 of the Faculty Handbook.
+Any adjudication or appeal resulting from the process shall follow Sections 19 or 20 of this Agreement. - 12.5 Faculty shall not use the facilities, equipment, or services of the University in connection with any activity creating a conflict of interest. - 12.6 No faculty member shall participate in any University decision which involves the appointment, evaluation, promotion, retention, or dismissal of a family member or a person with whom they have an intimate personal relationship or which might have a direct effect on the condition of employment with the University of a family member or a person with whom they have an intimate personal relationship.